Bounds for polynomials on algebraic numbers and application to curve topology: Univariate results

 For the proof of Proposition~\ref{GammaDeltaSigma}, we need the following lemma:

 \begin{lemma} Let $S$ be a finite subset of $\mathbb{C}$.
-Consider a mapping $\phi: S\mapsto S$ that maps any element $z$ of $S$ to an arbitrary element $z'\in S\setminus\{z\}$ that minimizes the distance to $z$.
-Then, each element $z'\in S$ has at most $6$ pre-images under the mapping $\phi$. \end{lemma} \begin{proof} As the distance between two pre-images must be greater than the distances between $z'$ and each of its pre-images, the claim follows directly from the fact that if $OAB$ is a triangle and $AB\ge\max(OA,OB)$, then the angle $\widehat{BOA}$ has a measure at least $2\pi/6$.
+Consider a mapping $\phi: S\mapsto S$ that maps any element $x$ of $S$ to an arbitrary element $y\in S\setminus\{x\}$ that minimizes the distance to $x$.
+Then, each element $y\in S$ has at most $6$ preimages under the mapping $\phi$. \end{lemma} \begin{proof} As the distance between two preimages must be greater than or equal to the distances between $y$ and each of its preimages, the claim follows directly from the fact that if $OAB$ is a triangle and $AB\ge\max(OA,OB)$, then the angle $\widehat{BOA}$ has a measure at least $2\pi/6$.
 The value 6 is obtained in the case of a regular hexagon and its center. \end{proof}